-Biological samples were collected for the main prey species of tuna predators, mainly the longfin fatherhead (Cubiceps pauciradiatus), some myctophid species (Myctophum asperum, Diaphus richardsoni, identification must be completed), and the ommastrephid Sthenoteuthis oualaniensis.
+Biological samples were collected for the main preys of tunas predators, mainly the longfin fatherhead (Cubiceps pauciradiatus), some myctophid species (Myctophum asperum, Diaphus richardsoni, determination must be completed), and the ommastrephid Sthenoteuthis oualaniensis.

-For the sampled individuals, lengths and weights were collected.
-On subsamples, pieces of white muscle tissues were removed for isotope and lipid analysis.
-For isotope analysis, samples were dried in an oven for 48h at 50°C and preserved in cryotubes.
-The lipid samples were preserved in Folch solution (Chloroform/methanol 2:1).
+For the sampled individuals, length and weight were collected.
+Pieces of white muscles were removed on the back in order to perform isotope and lipid analysis.
+For isotope analysis, samples were dried in oven for 48h at 50°C and preserved in cryotubes.
+The lipid samples were preserved in Folch solution (Chloroform/methanol 2/1).

-All remaining samples were then frozen to allow for future collection of additional samples for identification and isotopes.
+All samples were then frozen to allow for further collection of samples for identification and isotopes.